 Audience: Employers/worksites, Providers, Substance Use Services

-This three-hour training will offer participants an opportunity to explore reasons why people may use drugs, how we can assess risk using the “drug, set, setting” model, and how we can design our physical program spaces to support engagement among our participants and clients who use drugs.
+Human service providers in a variety of settings often engage with people who use drugs (PWUD) who may be at risk for overdose.
+Meeting the specific needs of PWUD is vital to keeping our program participants safe from overdose and other adverse health effects.
+Broadly speaking, there is a lack of comprehensive training on how we can effectively support this population, while being nonjudgmental and non-stigmatizing in our approach.
+This three-hour training will offer participants an opportunity to explore the reasons why people may use drugs, how we can assess overdose and other risk using the “drug, set, setting” model, and how we can design our physical program spaces to support engagement among our participants and clients who use drugs.

 Topic: Harm reduction, Opioids, Overdose